Regional Detention Program

 Flow Control Exemption

 Due to local soil limitations, the City of Longview petitioned Ecology for a flow control exemption for projects within the geographic boundary of CDID #1’s system.
-Projects exempt from Minimum Requirement Number 7 must address flow control by attenuating the post-developed peak discharge rate to the pre-developed rate for the 25 year, 24 hour storm event or provide mitigation such as a fee-in-lieu for use of regional detention.
+Projects exempt from Minimum Requirement Number 7 must address flow control by attenuating the post-developed peak discharge rate to the pre-developed rate for the 25 year, 24 hour storm event, purchasing regional detention capacity, or providing fee-in-lieu mitigation.

 In 2002, CDID #1 constructed a Regional Detention Basin for the purpose of retaining and detaining stormwater runoff until it can be discharged to the Columbia River via CDID #1 conveyances.